WebAssembly/gc/proposals/gc/MVP-JS.md

 Corresponding to the [structs](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures) and [arrays](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays)
-of the core GC proposal, the Typed Objects API defines a new kind of Exotic Objects called [Typed Objects](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#instantiation).
+of the WebAssembly GC proposal, the JS Typed Object proposal defines a new kind of Exotic Objects called [Typed Objects](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#instantiation).
 Whereas structs/arrays are created in WebAssembly by the `struct.new` and `array.new` instructions, Typed Objects are created in JS by calling a